What is a Shower Drain?

 Clogged shower drains are a common problem in many households.
 The cause of the clog is almost always snags of hair.
 A drain cover is an inexpensive way to capture stray strands and prevent them from causing a clog.
 Many different drain covers are available, but a basic rubber or plastic model will suffice.

-Simply place the cover over the drain after every shower to catch any hairs that might otherwise end up in the drain.
+Place the cover over the drain after every shower to catch any hairs that might otherwise end up in the drain.
 In addition to using a drain cover, cleaning the drain regularly to remove any buildup of hair and other debris is also important.
-With a little care, you can keep your shower drain clear and free-flowing for years.
+You can keep your shower drain clear and free-flowing for years with a little care.

 Skip the body scrubs.